jessicarobo/pink-wool/README.md

 ## Changelog

 ### v1.0.0
--Semantic versioning (this is the update after v0.3) -Modular design: instead of one large shell script with everything in it, the PHP/HTML/CSS is separated out -Modular design: the installer fetches a shell script for the user's specific linux distribution -Modular design: can upgrade itself over http -Commandline arguments, e.g. exec, backup, uninstall -Uses standard Linux named pipes, so no more mcrcon & greater security -Now supports systems with curl instead of wget -Broader operating system support (Debians)
+- Semantic versioning (this is the update after v0.3)
+- Modular design: instead of one large shell script with everything in it, the PHP/HTML/CSS is separated out
+- Modular design: the installer fetches a shell script for the user's specific linux distribution
+- Modular design: can upgrade itself over http
+- Commandline arguments, e.g. exec, backup, uninstall
+- Uses standard Linux named pipes, so no more mcrcon & greater security
+- Now supports systems with curl instead of wget
+- Broader operating system support (Debians)

 ### v0.3
 - More consistent code style (e.g. camelCase variables)